 What is NCSS?

 The National Computer Science School (NCSS) is a ten day summer school for students going into years 11 and 12.
-NCSS brings together talented young people from around Australia for an intensive course of computer programming and website development in the School of IT at the University of Sydney.
+NCSS brings together talented young people from around Australia for an intensive course of computer programming and website development at university.

 NCSS has been offered in various formats since 1996, when it was initiated by the University's Foundation for Information Technology.
-In 2015 we celebrated 20 years of the program.
+In 2020 we celebrated 25 years of the program.